Fethiye, Turkey - Travel

 Residents of Fethiye, just like in the rest of the country, mostly speak Turkish.
 Despite this, a growing number of tourists made it possible to hear people speaking English quite often.

 Tour guides usually know more than just Turkish and English, so your chances of finding a guide that speaks your native tongue are pretty high!
-It is worth noting that the locals are very friendly, and even if you don’t speak their language, they will find a way to communicate with you.
+It is worth noting that the locals are very friendly, and even if you do not speak their language, they will find a way to communicate with you.

 Currency in Fethiye